facebookresearch/personal-timeline/README.md

     ```$ mkdir ~/personal-data```
 7. In your repo, create a Sym link for the above created dir
     ```$ ln -s ~/personal-data personal-data```
-8. For image captioning, install the requirements following the instructions from `src/enrichment/socratic/README.md`.

 # Step 1: Downloading your photos